Jury in Michigan Gov. Whitmer plot deliberating for 2nd day

-GRAND RAPIDS, Mich. — Jurors are returning for a second day of deliberations in the trial of four men accused of conspiring to kidnap Michigan Gov. Gretchen Whitmer.
+GRAND RAPIDS, Mich. — A judge rejected a request for trial transcripts Tuesday as jurors returned for a second day of deliberations in the case of four men accused of conspiring to kidnap Michigan Gov. Gretchen Whitmer.

-Jurors asked for a definition of “weapon” Monday but otherwise gave no indication of the progress of their work.

-“We'll do the same drill” Tuesday, U.S. District Judge Robert Jonker said.
+U.S. District Judge Robert Jonker said there is a practical reason: Transcripts of testimony aren't available yet.
+But even if they were, he added, the jury shouldn't have them.

+“You have to do your best as a group to recall, remember,” Jonker said.

 Adam Fox, Barry Croft Jr., Daniel Harris and Brandon Caserta are charged with a kidnapping conspiracy.
 Three of them also face additional charges, including conspiracy to use a weapon of mass destruction, namely an explosive.

-The judge consulted prosecutors and defense lawyers before explaining how to define “weapon.”

-“Something that can be used to injure, kill or destroy someone or something,” Jonker told the jury.
-“So if that helps — I hope — great.
-If it doesn’t, just let us know.”

-The trial has lasted 16 days, including 13 days of testimony.
-The jury heard hours of closing arguments and instructions Friday.
+The trial has covered 17 days since March 8, including 13 days of testimony.
+The jury heard hours of closing arguments and instructions Friday before beginning its deliberations Monday.

 Prosecutors said the conspiracy against Whitmer was fueled by anti-government extremism and anger over her COVID-19 restrictions.
 With undercover FBI agents and informants embedded in the group, the men trained with a crudely built “shoot house” to replicate her vacation home in September 2020, according to testimony.